chaisarfati/Exception/README.md

 The Java throw keyword is used to explicitly throw an exception.We can throw either checked or uncheked exception in java by throw keyword.
 The throw keyword is mainly used to throw custom exception.
 We will see custom exceptions later.

+The Java throws keyword is used to declare an exception.
+It gives an information to the programmer that there may occur an exception so it is better for the programmer to provide the exception handling code so that normal flow can be maintained.